Genestra Scorbatate 6 oz (170 grams)

 Scorbatate provides a high concentration of vitamin C in a buffered mineral base formula to help in the development and maintenance of bones, cartilage, teeth and gums; helps the body to metabolize fats and proteins; helps in wound healing and connective tissue formation; an antioxidant for the maintenance of good health; helps to prevent vitamin C deficiency; provides support for healthy glucose metabolism and helps to maintain healthy skin, immune and proper muscle function (1).

 Adequate zinc status is critical for immune function.
 Zinc deficiency reduces generation of T cells, depresses humoral and cell-mediated immunity, leads to lymphopenia and thymic atrophy, and increases the frequency and number of infections (5).
 A prospective, randomized, controlled clinical trial was conducted involving 231 HIV-infected adults with low plasma zinc levels, who were randomly assigned to receive zinc (12 mg of elemental zinc for women and 15 mg for men) or placebo for 18 months.
-Zinc supplementation given to HIV-infected adults resulted in a 4-fold decrease in the likelihood of immunological failure, defined as a decrease of CD4+ cell count to Chromium (Cr) is an essential element required for normal carbohydrate and lipid metabolism.
+Zinc supplementation given to HIV-infected adults resulted in a 4-fold decrease in the likelihood of immunological failure, defined as a decrease of CD4+ cell count to <200 cells/mm3, after 18 months of use, compared with placebo.
+Zinc supplementation also significantly reduced diarrhea, compared with placebo (6).
+Chromium (Cr) is an essential element required for normal carbohydrate and lipid metabolism.
 Signs of Cr deficiency have been documented on numerous occasions, including elevated blood glucose, insulin, cholesterol and triglycerides, and decreased high density lipoproteins (HDL) in humans consuming normal diets.
 A review reports that the response to Cr supplementation for glucose, insulin, lipids, and related variables is related to the amount and form of supplemental Cr, the degree of glucose intolerance, and the duration of the study.
 Subjects with glucose intolerance but not diabetes usually respond to 200 µg of Cr daily as Cr chloride or other more bioavailable forms of Cr (7).
 The NHPD recommendations for chromium supplementation in adults to provide support for healthy glucose metabolism are between 2.2-500 µg per day (8).

 Attributes of Scorbatate covered by the NHPD Monograph on Multivitamin and Mineral are: Vitamin C and Selenium are antioxidants for the maintenance of good health.
 Magnesium helps to maintain proper muscle function.
 Magnesium, Manganese and Zinc help the body to metabolize carbohydrates, fats and proteins.
 Vitamin C helps the body to metabolize fats and proteins.
 Molybdenum helps the body to metabolize proteins.
 Chromium helps the body to metabolize carbohydrates and fats.
 Vitamin C helps in wound healing (9).